 Developer Glossary

 A comprehensive dictionary of web development, programming, security, and DevOps terms.
-Learn the terminology used by developers worldwide.
+Learn the core terminology used by developers worldwide.

 API (Application Programming Interface)